wesigncom/tail.DateTime/README.md

 ```

 ### position
-The position of the Fox Calendar, use "top", "left", "right" or "bottom".
+The position of the DateTime Popup, use "top", "left", "right" or "bottom".

 ### dateFormat
 The date format, use false to disable the date picker.